Parameterized quasinormal frequencies and Hawking radiation for axial gravitational perturbations of a holonomy-corrected black hole: axial Gravitational perturbation of the holonomy-corrected black hole

 Using the method developed in Ref.~\cite{Chen:2019iuo}, we obtain the Schr\"{o}dinger-like master equation of the axial gravitational perturbation of the holonomy-corrected Schwarzschild black hole: \bqn\lb{master-eq} \frac{d^2 \Psi}{d r^2_{\ast}} + \lf[ \omega^2 -V(r) \rt] \Psi =0, \eqn where the effective potential is \bqn\lb{V} V (r) = &&\frac{f(r)(l-1)(l+2)}{r^2} + \f{2 g(r) f^2(r) }{r^2} \nb\\ &&- \f{f(r)\sqrt{g(r)}}{r}\frac{d}{dr} \left( f(r) \sqrt{g(r)} \right) , \eqn and $r_\ast$ is the tortoise coordinate defined by \bqn\lb{tortoise} r_{\ast} &=& \int \frac{dr}{f(r) \sqrt{ g(r)}} . \eqn The effective potential \eqref{V} we derived is consistent with that obtained in Ref.~\cite{Gingrich:2024tuf}.
 We plot the effective potential \eqref{V} in the tortoise coordinate \eqref{tortoise} with different values of the parameter $r_0$ in Fig.~\ref{plot-V}.
 From Fig.~\ref{plot-V}, one can see that the effective potential \eqref{V} is a barrier, and goes to zero at both $r_\ast \rightarrow -\infty$, which corresponds $r$ goes to the event horizon, and $r_\ast \rightarrow \infty$, which corresponds $r$ goes to the spatial infinity.
 And Fig. \ref{plot-V} shows that the height of the effective potential decreases, and the position of the peak of the effective potential moves towards the event horizon with the parameter $r_0$.
 The influence of the parameter $r_0$ on the height of the effective potential here agrees with the case of the massless scalar field perturbations of the holonomy-corrected Schwarzschild black hole \cite{Fu:2023drp, Moreira:2023cxy}, and differs from the case of the electromagnetic field perturbation \cite{Fu:2023drp}.

 For the black hole perturbation problem here, we assume that the two physical boundary conditions are the ingoing wave at the event horizon and the outgoing wave at spatial infinity.
-Setting $M = 1/2$, $r_0$ from $0$ to $0.9$, and ${l = 2, 3, 4}$, we calculate the quasinormal frequencies of the $n = 0$ modes of the axial gravitational perturbation of the holonomy-corrected Schwarzschild black hole by the WKB approximation method \cite{Konoplya:2019hlu} and the asymptotic iteration method \cite{Cho:2009cj, Cho:2011sf}.
-The details of the asymptotic iteration method employed in this work are documented in the appendix \ref{AppA}.
-The results are listed in Tab. \ref{T-QNFs}.
-Considering the error in the numerical calculation process, one can find that the quasinormal frequencies calculated from the WKB approximation and the asymptotic iteration method agree well with each other.
+Setting $M = 1/2$, $r_0$ from $0$ to $0.9$, and ${l = 2, 3, 4}$, we calculate the quasinormal frequencies of the $n = 0$ modes of the axial gravitational perturbation of the holonomy-corrected Schwarzschild black hole by the 6th-order WKB approximation method \cite{Konoplya:2019hlu} and the asymptotic iteration method with 30th-order expansion \cite{Cho:2009cj, Cho:2011sf}.
+The details of the WKB approximation and the asymptotic iteration method employed in this work are documented in the appendix \ref{AppA} and appendix \ref{AppB}, respectively.
+The results of quasinormal frequencies are listed in Tab.~\ref{T-QNFs}.
+We calculate the numerical errors of the quasinormal frequencies obtained using the 6th-order WKB approximation, as detailed in Eq.~\eqref{WKB-err}, and using the asymptotic iteration method with 30th-order expansion, as outlined in Eq.~\eqref{AIM-err}, respectively.
+We also calculate the relative errors between quasinormal frequencies obtained from the 6th-order WKB approximation and the asymptotic iteration method with 30th-order expansion defined by \bq \Delta_\text{WA} = \left| \f{\omega_{\text{WKB}} - \omega_{\text{AIM}}}{\omega_{\text{WKB}}} \right|. \eq The results of the numerical errors are listed in Tab.~\ref{T-errs}.
+It shows that the numerical errors of the quasinormal frequencies calculated from both the WKB approximation and the asymptotic iteration method are very small, and the quasinormal frequencies calculated from the two methods agree well with each other.
 And the quasinormal frequencies in Tab.~\ref{T-QNFs} exhibit a high degree of agreement with those obtained in Ref. \cite{Gingrich:2024tuf}.
 With $r_0$ varying from $0$ to $0.8$, it is shown that the values of the real parts of the quasinormal frequencies increase and the absolute values of the imaginary parts of the quasinormal frequencies decrease.
 In fact, the constraints from solar system tests on the parameters in Eq. \eqref{quantum parameter} show that $r_0 < 0.8$ \cite{Chen:2023bao}.